 If in the betting process, all of the players fold except for one, then the one remaining player wins the pot without the need to show the cards.
 And for that reason, players don’t have to hold the best 5-card hand to win the pot.
 Players can choose to “bluff” in order to get the other players to fold their possibly better hands.

 In a situation where two or more players make it all the way to the showdown, after all of the community cards have been dealt and all betting is completed, the pot is won by the player that has the highest-ranking 5-card hand.

 How to Play Texas Hold’em

-Before the start of the game, the player clockwise from the button (determines which player at the table is the acting dealer) must post the “small blind”, which is the first forced bet.
-The player clockwise from the small blind must post the “big blind”, which is twice the size of the small blind.
+Before the start of the game, the player clockwise of the button (determines which player at the table is the acting dealer) must post the “small blind”, which is and is a forced bet.
+The player clockwise from the small blind must post the “big blind”, which is two times the amount of the small blind.

 The player’s options to play the game are fold, check, call, bet, or raise.
 If no one has made a bet, then a player can either check (keep their cards and decline to bet) or bet.
 If a player has placed a bet, then other players can fold, call (match bet’s amount) or raise (increase the bet that was placed by the previous player).